Questions? Call 416-367-4222

 If the treaty doesn’t contain such exemption provisions, you may still reduce your tax burden by claiming foreign tax credits on the amount of tax you already paid for the pension income in another country.
 Under this scenario, you need to fill form T2209 Federal Foreign Tax Credit to calculate the credits, and report the amount on line 40500 of your income tax return.

-Two recent cases that delve into foreign pension income taxation
+Leading cases on foreign pension income taxation

-1. Rasmussen v The Queen, 2019 TCC 124; [2019] 4 CTC 2157.
+Rasmussen v The Queen, 2019 TCC 124; [2019] 4 CTC 2157.

 This case dealt with a former Queensland police officer in Australia who immigrated to Canada in 2013 after his retirement.
 During the time he was employed in Australia, both the police officer and his employer contributed to QSuper, a superannuation fund for Queensland government employees.
 Upon his retirement, he chose to receive pension payments periodically.
 In 2015, he received pension income of $60,963 and claimed a deduction for the same amount when he filed his 2015 tax return.
 After the Minister of National Revenue reassessed his 2015 tax return and denied the deduction, he appealed to the tax court.